goblimey/ntripcaster/README.md

 It contains four files including Dockerfile and another directory, also called ntripcaster.

+That subdirectory contains the materal to build the caster, including a file
-In there is README.txt containing BKG's original installation instructions.
+README.txt containing BKG's original installation instructions.
 This is an extract,
 which describes the steps that the docker build process has to mimic: